 The University of Houston welcomes international students and scholars.
-About 8% of our student body is international.
+About 9.4% of our student body is international.
 Among graduate students, the percentage of international students is much higher.
-Almost half of our doctoral students and almost a quarter of our Master’s students are international students.
+Almost half of our doctoral students and over 30% of our Master’s students are international students.
 Many of our faculty and staff come from foreign countries and have made their home in Houston.

 Collaborating with Foreign Entities